 As well as an extensive range of academic courses, ranging from astrophysics to zoology, the universities (and further education colleges) offer specialisms in local growth industries, including life sciences, food and drink and textiles.

-- Borders College and Edinburgh College have about 5,500 students (enrolled in 2016) and 20,000 students (enrolled in 2016) respectively.
+- Borders College and Edinburgh College have 5,030 students (enrolled in 2016-17) and 21,144 students (enrolled in 2016-17) respectively.
 Both colleges have provided new campus facilities in close proximity to Borders Railway Stations, at Galashiels and Eskbank respectively

 - Borders College also hosts Heriot-Watt University’s world-renowned School of Textiles and Design.
 Borders College is reaping the rewards of the new transport link with a significant increase in applications to the college of 74% in the 2016/17 period compared to the previous year from people living in the Mid and East Lothian areas

-- In April-September 2016, between 72 and 79% of those taking Modern Apprenticeships in the Scottish Borders, Midlothian and Edinburgh completed the programme, fostering a plentiful supply of job ready candidates
+- In 2017-18, between 73 and 81% of those taking Modern Apprenticeships in the Scottish Borders, Midlothian and Edinburgh completed the programme, fostering a plentiful supply of job ready candidates

 Borders College Business Development Unit